-Now a qualified REPS Level 2 in Fitness Programming and Level 3 in Personal Training, I am fully trained to write you a programme and walk you through it.
+I decided to start my personal training qualification as I really wanted to offer my laid back approach to fitness and help others incorporate fitness into normal life.
+A qualified REPS Level 2 in Fitness Programming and Level 3 in Personal Training, I am fully trained to write you a programme and walk you through it.
 I want you to actually want to progress this and try and access exercise without me too!
 You won’t need me forever.
 I would just love it if you made fitness a priority three times a week!
 (Only 13% of people in the UK do this!)

 Fitness blogs/instagram/social media, for me is inspirational.
 I don’t expect this to be the case for you.
 However, I would like to help you make a start to a healthier life.

 In my current work as a mental health nurse, I have found that physical exercise helps my zen a HUGE amount!
-I work around very unwell people and the staff around me unfortunately are not that healthy either – if anyone didn’t get the MEMO, the NHS is struggling!
+I work around very unwell people and the staff around me unfortunately are not that healthy either.
+If anyone didn’t get the MEMO, the NHS is struggling!
 Staff are overworked, underpaid and healthy living habits go out of the window with this!